 $400,000 house example

-Selling FSBO can initially appear more cost-effective due to potential savings on listing agent commission.
+Selling FSBO can initially appear more cost-effective due to potential savings on seller's agent commission.
 However, a deeper dive into the costs and outcomes associated with both approaches reveals a more complex picture.

-Changes to the buyer's agent commission may be coming!
+📢 Changes to the buyer's agent commission are here

 Consider FSBO alternatives

 Selling your home FSBO can be more daunting and potentially more costly than anticipated.
-When you factor in marketing expenses, real estate attorney fees, and even agent commissions, the costs can add up.
-Not to mention, the extensive time commitment needed for preparing your home for sale and navigating negotiations.
+The costs can add up when you factor in marketing expenses, real estate attorney fees, and even agent commissions.
+Not to mention, the extensive time commitment needed to prepare your home for sale and navigate negotiations.

 If you're reconsidering the FSBO route, here are some viable alternatives: